lasseignelab/capture/README.md

 data directory is specified by `CAP_DATA_PATH` which defaults to `CAP_PROJECT_PATH/data`.

+If the file or directory already exists in the `data` directory then it will not be downloaded again.
+This is also true when the file or directory has been symlinked into the `data` directory by [cap_data_link].

 The following example will download and unarchive a directory into `CAP_DATA_PATH/refdata-gex-GRCm39-2024-A`.
 ```